hakobyansen/phpdto/README.md

     "isActive": false
 }
 ```
-All of the values are randomly generated.
-Even the boolean value for isActive field.
+All of the values are randomly generated, even the boolean value for isActive field.

 You can fake multidimensional array via `DtoFaker::fakeArray` method.